dabbertorres/dbman/README.md

 This started as nothing but a proof of concept prototype to answer a question, on the side, which evolved into what it is now.
 Needless to say, the code needs a good amount of cleanup (Let alone more tests, documentation, the usual, etc).
-Otherwise, I've actually used it to connect to more than local scratch databases, and it's worked fine for my needs.
+However, I've been using it daily for several months now, so it's pretty stable.